-Loneliness and social isolation are emerging factors impacting on younger people's lives and these have been described as a global phenomenon which has seen little improvement over recent years.
-Loneliness is associated with a range of detrimental health outcomes, including suicide and self-harm, as well as substance and alcohol use and risky behaviours.
+An emerging factor impacting on younger people's lives is loneliness and social isolation.
+The spread of loneliness in adolescents and young people has been described as a global phenomenon which has seen little improvement over recent years.
+Loneliness is associated with a range of detrimental health outcomes, including suicide and self-harm, as well as substance and alcohol use and risky behaviours.26

-Global and regional megatrends are correlated with the rising levels of psychological distress of younger people: intergenerational inequality, unregulated social media, wage theft, insecurity of employment, climate change, and other economic, social, cultural and political shifts that drive unprecedented and extraordinary pressures and challenges on younger people.
-Mental health strategies for younger people must extend to policy and programs that address the megatrends and engage them in finding solutions and ways forward.
+Megatrends are now being acknowledged as correlated with the rising levels of psychological distress of younger people: intergenerational inequality, unregulated social media, wage theft, insecurity of employment, climate change, and other economic, social, cultural and political shifts of such magnitude as to drive unprecedented and extraordinary pressures and challenges on younger people.27 Mental health strategies for younger people must extent to policy and programs that address the megatrends and engage them in finding solutions and ways forward.